tdmarkham00/stat386-projects/_posts/2022-09-16-my-Tutorial.md

 Now to discuss each on more specifically and how to deal with them!

 #### -Linear relationship between X and Y-
-Because we are doing linear regression, this assumption is vital and can't be ignored.
+Because we are doing linear regression, linearity is vital and must be present.
 Like most of these assumptions, we can use visual tools to diagnose a problem.
-For this assumption we can refer back to our scatter plot first.
+Here, we can refer back to our scatter plot first.
 We will also look at another plot called the residual vs fitted plot.
 We won't go into too much details on these plots, mostly focusing on how to interpret them in this context.

 Scatter Plot              | Residual Vs Fitted :-------------------------:|:-------------------------: